rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 </form>
 ## Non-Redundancy

-The central claim of the TTT paper is that it never makes a membership query whose answer could have been derived from earlier queries.
+The central claim of the TTT is that it never makes a membership query whose answer could have been derived from earlier queries.
+To see what this means concretely: in L*, if the counterexample is `ba`, the algorithm adds both `a` and `ba` as new suffix columns and re-queries every existing state against both.
+If `a` was already a column, that work is wasted.
+TTT avoids this by extracting exactly one new suffix per counterexample and routing all future classification through the DT.
 This holds at every level:
 * **Sifting is non-redundant.** Every query is $$ w \cdot d $$ where $$ d $$
   was placed in the DT by a previous split that proved it necessary.
 * **Splitting is non-redundant.** Each split adds exactly one discriminator, proven necessary by the counterexample.
 * **Closing is non-redundant.** Each transition is sifted exactly once per iteration.
-Newly discovered states come with their DT position already established by the sift that found them.
-That is, no extra queries are needed.
+Newly discovered states come with their DT position already established by the sift that found them, so no extra queries are needed.
 This contrasts with L*, where adding all $$ k $$ suffixes of a counterexample forces re-querying every existing row against every new column, most of which add no new information.
 ## A Note on the Equivalence Oracle
 TTT assumes the equivalence oracle is *exact*: if it says the hypothesis is wrong, it returns a string the hypothesis genuinely misclassifies.
-The `Teacher` we use is a PAC oracle: it tests a finite sample of strings and declares equivalence if none expose a mistake.
-This is a practical approximation.
+The `Teacher` we use is a PAC oracle: it samples a finite set of strings and declares equivalence if none expose a mistake.
+This is an approximation.
-The approximation matters because TTT extracts exactly one discriminator per counterexample and bets that it separates two distinct Myhill-Nerode classes.
-If the oracle is exact, this is guaranteed.
-If the oracle is approximate, a rare false counterexample could produce a discriminator that does not actually distinguish two states, leading to a redundant split.
-L* is more
-forgiving: it adds all suffixes of a counterexample and merges any states that become indistinguishable, so a false counterexample wastes a few queries but leaves the table consistent.
-For the targets in this post the PAC oracle with the parameters shown is accurate enough that this does not arise in practice.
+In principle, a false counterexample from a PAC oracle could cause TTT to create a redundant state: one that could have been merged with an existing state without changing the language the DFA accepts.
+The DFA would still be correct, just slightly larger than necessary.
+Neither TTT nor L* guarantees a globally minimal DFA under a PAC oracle: both can acquire spurious states or columns from false counterexamples, and neither performs a global minimization pass afterward.
+In practice this is a minor concern: the PAC oracle is unlikely to produce false counterexamples with reasonable parameters, and the language accepted by the DFA is unaffected either way.
 ## DT Coherence After Split
 After `split_leaf` turns a leaf into an inner node, some transitions in the hypothesis that targeted the old leaf are now stale, because the DT now